copdips/copdips.github.io/docs/posts/2025/2025-11-18-oidc-openid-connect.md

 comments: true
 date:
     created: 2025-11-18
-    updated: 2025-11-20
+    updated: 2025-11-21
 ---

 # OIDC (OpenID Connect)

-[OIDC (OpenID Connect)](https://openid.net/connect/) is an **authentication layer** built on top of the OAuth 2.0 protocol (**authorization layer**).
+[OIDC (OpenID Connect)](https://openid.net/connect/) is an **authentication layer** (verify identity + obtain profile) built on top of the OAuth2 protocol (**authorization layer**).
 It allows Web-based, mobile, and JavaScript clients to verify the identity of end-users based on the authentication performed by an authorization server (aka AS or IdP), as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.
 It eliminates storing and managing people's passwords.

 <!-- more -->